wing5wong/artisan-whs-static/source/_events/2021-02-09_whs-swim-champs.md

 title: WHS Swim Champs / Lifesaving
 date: 2021-02-19T01:00:20.371Z
 ---
 WHS Swim Champs / Lifesaving - Friday 19 February

+12.00pm to 2.00pm at the Splash Centre
+(if we are still
+at Alert Level 2 only students and staff will attend).

 Sign ups for our WHS Swim Champs is now open.
 There are two grades you can compete in A Grade (Competitive) and B Grade (Social).